buildwithimran/buildwithimran/README.md

 ###

-<p align="left">I'm a passionate Full-Stack Developer and Team Lead Frontend Engineer at <a href="https://www.sittap.com/">Sittap</a>, based in Faisalabad, Pakistan.
+<p align="left">I'm a passionate Full-Stack Developer and Team Lead Frontend Engineer at <a href="https://www.sittap.com/">Sittap</a>, Paris based startup.
 I specialize in building high-performance web and mobile solutions using Angular, Flutter, and the MEAN stack.</p>

 ###